WebCooper/AgriCare-AI/backend/CHAT_ENDPOINTS_GUIDE.md

 1. **General Chat** (`/chatbot/chat`) - For general farming questions and advice
 2. **Prediction Chat** (`/chatbot/chat/prediction`) - For disease-specific conversations

+**Limits:**
+- Each chatbot response is limited to a single paragraph (max 3 sentences).
+- Each conversation can have a maximum of 5 messages (user+assistant combined).
+Once this limit is reached, no further messages can be sent in that conversation.

-Both endpoints maintain conversation history and allow users to continue conversations naturally.
+Both endpoints maintain conversation history and allow users to continue conversations naturally, within these limits.

 ## Authentication